rbaumgar/monitor-demo-app/application-monitoring.md

 apiservice.apiregistration.k8s.io/v1beta1.custom.metrics.k8s.io created
 ```

+In OpenShift 4.9 you have to specifiy apiregistration.k8s.io/v1!

 :star: If you are using a different namespace, please don't forget to replace the namespace (monitor-demo).

 ## Prometheus Adapater for User Metrics